-PuppetVision is all about puppetry across the web and around the world
+PuppetVision is a platform for discovering, sharing and creating puppetry across the web and around the world.

 About the Author

 I’m a independent filmmaker, puppeteer, and character designer/fabricator.
 I began my career in my teens, performing probably close to 1,000 black light puppetry shows throughout Canada and overseas.
-Since then I’ve been extremely fortunate to have the opportunity to design, direct and/or perform puppetry throughout North America as well as in far-flung places like Chile, Japan, Taiwan, South Africa and the United Kingdom.
+Since then I’ve been extremely lucky to have the opportunity to design, direct and perform throughout North America, as well as in far-flung places like Chile, Japan, Taiwan, South Africa and the United Kingdom.

 Most recently, in addition to my work on PuppetVision, I’ve served as a Special FX Supervisor and Character Designer/Fabricator on an eclectic range of projects.
 I’ve made tortillas dance in TV commercials, built enormous puppets out of LEGO and helped create mascots that entertain the fans of some of North America’s most popular NFL, NHL and Major League Baseball teams.
 I also occasionally give workshops and lecture about puppetry at schools, libraries, and festivals internationally.